 Snow Giants is an improvised trio making heavy use of fx pedals, direct tones and a wide range of musical influences to give ourselves as much sonic freedom as possible in creating new music.
 Between us we share a lot of love and experience of rock, jazz, world music, prog rock, fusion, pop and who knows what else.
 This project is about letting all of that pour out as the mood takes us and seeing what happens.
 Sometimes this results in down & dirty funk and at others soaring ambient soundscapes but can as easily be anything in between – it’s always exciting finding out what will happen on the day!

-We released our first album 'UN' in 2015 and are in the process of co-ordinating dates for a second in the near future.
+We released our first album 'UN' in 2015 and recorded material for a second in Feb 2018.

 Mike Outram - Guitar / Al Swainger - Bass / 05Ric - Drums